corispade/World_Weather_Analysis/README.md

 * Travelers can use this data to identify potential travel destinations based on weather preferences.

 ### Deliverable 2: Create a Customer Travel Destinations Map
-* Identified travelers weather preferences
+* Identified the traveler's weather preferences.
-* Within preferences, we found the nearest hotel and added to DataFrame
+* Within the traveler's weather preferences, we found the nearest hotel and added it to the DataFrame.
 * Generated a [map](https://github.com/corispade/World_Weather_Analysis/blob/main/Vacation_Search/WeatherPy_vacation_map.png) with pop-up markers to show hotel name, city, country and current weather description.

 ### Deliverable 3: Create a Travel Itinerary Map